-Course name: GCSE French (8658)
+Course name: GCSE French (8652) Exam board: AQA

 WHY FRENCH?

 Languages are becoming ever more important in our modern world.
 It is a complete myth that the rest of the world can speak English.

 Learning French increases your confidence, broadens your horizons and helps to equip you to take your place in a multi-lingual global society.